May 13, 2009

-Shadow Shaping is patent pending (Patent Application 61/150,054) technology that can be used to create images on the surface of the Moon that are visible from Earth.
+Shadow Shaping is patented technology (U.S. Patent No 8,515,595) that can be used to create images on the surface of the Moon that are visible from Earth.
 Practical uses for these images include advertising and memorials.

 The moon is covered with a fine dust that can be compacted to create shadow patterns.
 An excellent example of this is man’s first step on the moon.

 Notice the three components to Shadow Shaping: the background, the shadow and the highlight.